Mack, Amanda, OTD, OTR/L, CLC

 2011: BS in therapeutic studies, minor in psychology, Boston University

-During her time at MGH IPH, Dr. Mack established an ongoing partnership with the Massachusetts General Hospital Breastfeeding Clinic to provide ongoing support to new parents who choose to breastfeed.
-She has experience teaching online courses for both entry-level and post-professional OTD students, including courses on health promotion and wellness, productive aging, and OT theory.
-She also has extensive experience working with Level I and Level II fieldwork placements in addition to mentoring entry-level OTD students for their capstone projects.
+She has experience teaching and developing online courses for both entry-level and post-professional OTD students, including courses on health promotion and wellness, productive aging, and OT theory.
+She also has extensive experience working with Level I and Level II fieldwork placements and mentoring entry-level and post-professional OTD capstone students.

 Mack, A., Escher, A., & Wong, J. (2022).
 Barriers, challenges, and supports to the implementation of standardized patients and simulated environments by occupational therapy education programs.
 Journal of Occupational Therapy Education, 6(2).
 Retrieved from https://encompass.eku.edu/jote/vol6/iss2/13